thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

 ## More to cover

 Of course, this is really just the tip of the ice berg when it comes to building forms.
 We haven't talked about validation yet and how to display error messages when the validity state of a form control or a control group changes.
 We will talk about these and other things in future articles.
-However, if you're interested in how to build a custom validator in Angular 2, checkout [this article](/angular/2016/03/14/custom-validators-in-angular-2.html).
+However, if you're interested in how to build a custom validator in Angular, checkout [this article](/angular/2016/03/14/custom-validators-in-angular-2.html).

-Watch out for more articles on forms in Angular 2!
+Watch out for more articles on forms in Angular!